Rootless Installation

 .

-When the steps above are completed, continue with the installation as described in Install Exasol - step by step.
+Continue with the installation procedure as described in Install Exasol - step by step.